Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-update-slot-settings.md

 # How to update slot settings

-Some [slot](xref:OtpSlots) settings can be updated via the ```UpdateSlot``` method without completely reconfiguring an OTP application slot.
-These settings primarily involve behaviors not related to encryption or other sensitive information.
+Some [slot](xref:OtpSlots) settings can be updated via the [UpdateSlot](xref:Yubico.YubiKey.Otp.Operations.UpdateSlot) method without completely reconfiguring an OTP application slot.
+These settings involve behaviors not related to encryption or other sensitive information.

 The slot settings that can be updated include the following: